syncfusion-content/blazor-docs/blazor/common/adding-script-references.md

     </head>
     ```

     > The PDF Viewer and Document Editor component scripts are available in static web assets from 19.3.* version.
-If you are using PDF Viewer or Document Editor component with 19.2.* version, it automatically switch to the JavaScript isolation in the application end.
+If you are using PDF Viewer or Document Editor component with 19.2.* version, it automatically switches to the JavaScript isolation in the application end.

 ## Custom Resource Generator